Usage

 To maintain proper relative imports, like import shared.common (referring to the shared\common.py script inside the app folder), the Flask app needs to be run as a module from the root directory as shown in the code block above, not as a script

-Option 6: Running the Dockerized Flask Application
+Option 7: Running the Dockerized Dash Application

-This section explains how to run a dockerized version of the Flask app locally, providing an alternative to using the deployed version on Render.
+This section explains how to run a dockerized version of the Dash app locally, providing an alternative to using the deployed version on Render.
 Running the tool locally in Docker ensures that all dependencies, including Graphviz, are preconfigured and removes the wait time associated with the free-tier deployment on Render.

 Prerequisite: Install Docker